Gabriel Torje

-Andrei Gabriel Torje ([ɡabriˈel anˈdrej ˈtorʒe]; born 22 November 1989) is a Romanian professional footballer who plays for TFF First League club Gençlerbirliği.
-He is a versatile right winger with the ability to swap onto the left side of the field during games.
+Andrei Gabriel Torje ([ɡabriˈel anˈdrej ˈtorʒe]; born 22 November 1989) is a Romanian professional footballer who plays as a winger.

 Torje was named Romanian Footballer of the Year in 2011.

 Club career

 Politehnica Timișoara

 Torje made his debut during the 2005–06 season for Politehnica Timișoara against Argeș Pitești and scored on his second match, against Farul Constanța.
 He was promoted in the first squad by Gheorghe Hagi, manager of Timișoara at that time.

 Dinamo Bucharest

 On 15 January 2008, Torje signed a five-year contract with Dinamo București.
 The reported transfer fee was $2.5 million.
 He played his 100th match in Liga I for Dinamo on 6 May 2011, in a defeat against CFR Cluj.

 Udinese

 On 30 August 2011, he signed a five-year contract with Serie A club Udinese for an undisclosed fee, rumored to be around €7 million.
 He played his first game in Serie A against U.S. Lecce, on 11 September 2011, even though he had only five days of training with his new team, and he had an impressive performance, suggesting that Alexis Sánchez may not be as irreplaceable as first thought.

 On 5 February 2012, Torje scored his first goal in the Serie A in a 3–2 loss against Fiorentina.
 On 24 March, in a game against Palermo he equalized the score in the 85th minute, giving his team a 1–1 draw.